 There are about two dozen laws, policies, and guidelines that judges consider when making decisions to terminate federal probation early.
 We interview each client to make sure we know the answers that will address all of these factors.
 Then we make sure all factors outside factors are considered including restitution and treatment.

-All these questions inform us on the necessary pieces needed to do the most top-notch work out there in federal probation termination requests.
-Each interview takes about 30 minutes.
+All these questions inform us on the necessary pieces needed to do top-notch work in federal probation and supervised release early termination requests.
+Each interview takes about 30-60 minutes.

-After the interview we take 2-3 business days to craft, edit, and finalize a first draft of your custom documents.
-Once they’re considered ready for review, we will send our client this draft for their approval.
+After the interview we take 2-4 business days to craft, edit, and deliver a first draft of your customized documents.
+Once they’re considered ready for review, we will send the draft to the client for their approval or change notes.

-Once a client has had time to review their documents and supply feedback, we will make any/all necessary changes to satisfy our clients.
-Once a final draft is approved, all necessary administrative documents, along with detailed instructions for what to do with them, are sent to the client.
+Once each client has had time to review their documents and give their feedback, we will make any/all necessary changes to satisfy our client’s preferences.
+Once all revisions are made, and “Final Draft” approval is given, we supply all required filing documents and detailed instructions for what to do with them.